Eleventh Doctor: Costume

 After appearing in Victorian period clothing throughout "The Snowmen", the Doctor's costume changes to generally more somber colors beginning in "The Bells of Saint John" where he exchanges the monk's robes for an eggplant purple cashmere frock coat and a variety of waistcoats, and bow tie.
 Amy Pond's reading glasses, which were left behind with the Doctor after Amy and Rory's departure in the episode "The Angels Take Manhattan", are also occasionally worn.

-In "The Big Bang", the Doctor briefly dons a fez, stating, "I wear a fez now, fezzes are cool."
+In "The Big Bang", the Doctor briefly dons a fez, stating, "I wear a fez now, fezzes are cool", mirroring his catchphrase often associated with his bowties, "Bow ties are cool."
 This began a running gag with "cool" headgear, including a beige Stetson, a black top hat, and the recurring fez, most of which were destroyed by River Song.

 In an interview with Doctor Who Magazine, Steven Moffat revealed that the Eleventh Doctor had an entirely different costume until close to the start of filming.
 The original look had a swashbuckling feel which Doctor Who Magazine editor Tom Spilsbury described as "a little like something Captain Jack Sparrow wears in the Pirates of the Caribbean movies".
 However, Matt Smith was unhappy with the costume as he felt it reflected how someone else would dress the Doctor, rather than how the Doctor would dress himself.
 Smith also mentioned in a 2012 interview that his Doctor was going to have a "very long black leather jacket, but it was too Matrix-style".
 The eventual costume, in particular the bow-tie, was influenced by Patrick Troughton's Second Doctor, after Matt Smith fell in love with the Troughton story The Tomb of the Cybermen.

 Personality

-Steven Moffat describes the Eleventh Doctor as an "old man trapped in a young man's body" and Matt Smith characterizes him as someone with "a lot of blood on his hands" who copes via constant travelling and thrill-seeking.
+Steven Moffat describes the Eleventh Doctor as an "old man trapped in a young man's body" and Matt Smith characterises him as someone with "a lot of blood on his hands" who copes via constant travelling and thrill-seeking.
+This is reflected by his self-adopted nickname of being a "Mad Man With A Box".

 The depictions of the personalities of the Tenth and Eleventh Doctors shared certain similarities e.g. both being youthful, energetic, friendly, childlike, "good boyfriend Doctors", as Steven Moffat described them and, according to Mark Gatiss "very human Doctors" when compared to other incarnations.
-Like his predecessor, when he first regenerates in the final scene of "The End of Time" (2010), the Eleventh Doctor complains that his incarnation is not a "ginger".
-He also seems surprised at his longer hair, at first mistaking his new body as female, stating, "Hair...I'm a girl!"
+Like his predecessor, when he first regenerates in the final scene of "The End of Time" (2010), the Eleventh Doctor mistakes himself as a "ginger".
+He also seems surprised at his longer hair, at first mistaking his new body as female, stating, "Hair...I'm a girl!".
+In the same episode, his first use of the word "Geronimo!" is heard, which would be a recurring catchphrase for the character.